lazarus4/Beforth/doc/xforth.md

 ## Input Stream

 The QUIT loop operates on an input stream such as a keyboard buffer (the TIB) or a file.
 The TIB is still central to file loading in order to handle a line at a time.
 It would be a little silly to buffer the whole file before evaluating it.
 TIB and >IN could still be virtual, components of a 2VARIABLE `(SOURCE)`.
 To nest into a new source, `(SOURCE)` could be pushed onto the stack.
 There tends to be a little more information to store during file loading, such as file ID and line number.
-Such fancy stuff is outside the scope of UIT.
+Such fancy stuff is outside the scope of QUIT.